 Membership of the Neurological Alliance working with the leading national campaign for better services for those with neurological conditions; repeatedly raising the issues of poor or non-existent data hampering the discussions in many areas (Lincolnshire is a prime example)

 For us, this illness causes significant problems and one way of coping with it is to have the facility to exchange details of our problems and coping strategies with other people who are similarly affected.

 Have you changed your address, email or phone number recently?
 Did you let us know?

 Managing our lives now with post-polio syndrome is not easy, what works for one may not work for everyone but if it works for you it is worth sharing

 Pack of 5 -

-The photos to the left and on the back page of the newsletters give just a taste of the range of topics covered by my Photo cards.
+The photos to the left give just a taste of the range of topics covered by my photo cards.
 When ordering, it is really helpful if you give some idea of the subjects that most appeal to you.
-The sort of subjects covered include flowers, animals, trains, landscapes, buildings and, of course, cards with a seasonal theme (wintery scenes, Christmas etc.).
+Subjects include flowers, animals, trains, landscapes, buildings and, of course, cards with a seasonal theme (winter scenes, Christmas etc).
 You may even state that you would like a pack with subjects suitable for men or, as one customer stated, 'no cats please!' -

 To view more please click THIS LINK